-B. Is there a custodial environment between the non-relocating parent and the child?.
+B. Is there a custodial environment between the non-relocating parent and the child?

-A custodial environment is established “if over an appreciable time the child naturally looks to the custodian in that environment for guidance, discipline, the necessities of life, and parental comfort.”
+A custodial environment is established “if, over an appreciable time, the child naturally looks to the custodian in that environment for guidance, discipline, the necessities of life, and parental comfort.”
 MCL 722.27(c).
 “An established custodial environment is one of significant duration in which a parent provides care, discipline, love, guidance, and attention that is appropriate to the age and individual needs of the child.”
 Berger v Berger, 277 Mich App 700, 706, 747 NW2d 336 (2008).
 It is “marked by security, stability, and permanence.”
 Id.

 A loving parent finds time to be with their children.
 It is possible for a child to have a custodial environment with both parents.
-This author believes that most parents each have a custodial environment with their child.
+This author believes that most parents each have a custodial environment with their children.
 It is easier to spot when there isn’t a custodial environment.
-Fact patterns such that the parent has drug abuse problems or addictions indicate no custodial environment.
+Fact patterns are such that the parent has drug abuse problems or addictions indicating no custodial environment.
 Often children take a backseat to their parent’s addiction.
 Another example is the part-time parent.
 This is the parent that doesn’t always exercise their parenting time with the children and frequently moves residences.
 This sort of parent doesn’t establish a stable permanent relationship with their child.

 C. The relocation of the child will not materially alter the opposing parent’s, or non-relocating parent’s, custodial environment.

 Third, if an established custodial environment exists, the trial court must then determine whether the change of domicile would modify or alter that established custodial environment